Is marijuana legal in Rhode Island?

 Is home cultivation allowed in Rhode Island?

 Patients who elect to cultivate their own cannabis are limited to 12 mature plants and 12 seedlings.
 Patients who grow marijuana and all primary caregivers must register their cultivation location with the DOH and purchase medical marijuana plant tags for each plant that they grow.
-Tags are $25 for a set of two, for one mature plant and one immature plant.
+The adult-use legislation did away with the tag fees for medical patients.

 Primary caregivers may possess and cultivate medical cannabis for up to five patients at one time.
 A primary caregiver may possess up to 24 mature marijuana plants with valid tags, as well as 24 seedlings.
 Primary caregivers may also possess 2.5 oz (70.87 grams) of usable dried cannabis per patient in a single location.